nebari-dev/nebari-docs/docs/docs/community/maintainers/reviewer-guidelines.md

   If you are the first to review a PR and approve of the changes use the GitHub approve review tool to mark it as such.
   If a PR is straightforward, for example it’s a clearly correct bug fix, it can be merged straight away.
   If it’s more complex or introduces breaking changes, please leave it open for at least a couple of days, so other maintainers get a chance to review.
+  You can also consider mentioning or requesting a review from specific maintainers who are familiar with relevant parts of the codebase.
 - If you are a subsequent reviewer on an already approved PR, please use the same review method as for a new PR (focus on the larger issues, resist the temptation to add only a few nitpicks).
   If you have commit rights and think no more review is needed, merge the PR.